Skip to main content

 This is the most important thing to understand upfront: standard homeowners insurance (HO-3) is not designed for mobile or manufactured homes and typically will not cover them.
 You need a policy specifically written for manufactured housing — typically an HO-7 policy form or a specialized manufactured home program.

 The distinction matters because mobile and manufactured homes have different construction standards, different wind resistance profiles, and different replacement cost calculations than site-built homes.
-Carriers that specialize in manufactured housing — like Foremost, American Modern, and others — build their policy forms around these differences.
+Specialty manufactured-home programs build their policy forms around those differences.

-If you're currently insuring your manufactured home under a standard homeowners policy, it's worth verifying with your agent that you actually have the right form.
-Many people don't.
+If you are currently insuring your manufactured home under a standard homeowners policy, it is worth verifying with your agent that you actually have the right form.
+Many people do not know what form they have until a renewal or claim forces the issue.

 What Mobile Home Insurance Covers in Florida